Royal Victoria Regional Health Centre: Phase 2

 As Phase 1 nears completion, Phase 2 was to begin.
 Phase 2 was planned to consist of significant renovations to the existing hospital, including construction of new operating rooms, more patient beds, construction/update to the special care nursery (neonatal unit) and an expansion to the surgical unit.

+Phase 3

+Phase 3 involves the building of a nine-story patient care tower.

+Innisfil Phase 1

+Plans were announced in 2021 to build a second campus in nearby Innisfil, Ontario.

 Regional Pandemic Response Unit

 In response to the COVID-19 pandemic, the Regional Pandemic Response Unit (PRU) was built, opening on November 27, 2020.
 The PRU was erected in the hospital parking lot.
 Although it has a tent-like appearance, it is suitable for any kind of weather, and is equipped with appropriate heating and cooling units.

 This fully-functioning, 70-bed field hospital is not intended to directly care for COVID-19 patients, but rather is meant to alleviate patient overflow challenges.
 As such, it is one of only three such sites in the province and allows RVH to assist overloaded zones like Toronto.